VincentDub2/Biv-Quack/README.md

 ## Context

 This project is a school project for the 5th year of engineering school at [Polytech Montpellier](https://www.polytech.umontpellier.fr/).
 The purpose of the project was to introduce the concept of microservices and to implement a project with this principle.
-This project was made by a team of two people.
+This project was made by a team of 4 people.
 It was made in 2 months out of the classroom.

 ## Project Summary: Bivouac Spot Booking Application